 Shortly after Andrea Euenheim began her new role as CHRO & Labour Director for METRO AG, she surveyed 200 employees regarding their perceptions of company culture.
-“I got 200 different answers—and that made me nervous,” she relayed to attendees at this year’s IAMPHENOM conference.
+“I got 200 different answers—and that made me nervous,” she relayed to attendees at our annual IAMPHENOM conference.

 METRO, a leading international wholesale company based in Germany, had recently undergone a business transformation.
 Company culture, it seemed, had gotten a bit lost, so Euenheim set about designing a plan to redefine the employee experience.